Multilayer shallow-water model with stratification and shear: The multilayer

-[Henceforth an upper (resp., lower) sign will correspond to the rigid-bottom (resp., rigid-lid) configuration.]
-Physically admissible buoyancy values, i.e. everywhere positive and monotonically increasing (resp., decreasing) with depth in the rigid-bottom (resp., rig-lid) case, are such that
+where the upper (resp., lower) sign corresponds to the rigid-bottom (resp., rigid-lid).
+Here, $g$ is gravity, $\rho _{i}(\x,\sigma_{i},t) = \bar{\rho}_{i}(\x,t) + \sigma _{i}\rho _{i}^{\sigma }(\x,t)$ is the (variable) density in the $i$th layer, and $\rho_{\mathrm{r}}$ denotes the (constant) reference density used in the Boussinesq approximation.
+Physically admissible buoyancy values, i.e., everywhere positive and monotonically increasing (resp., decreasing) with depth in the rigid-bottom (resp., rig-lid) case, are such that